 Like all other publications, travel sites and magazines want focused content.
 “I’m going to Kuala Lumpur and I want to write about it” is not a story pitch.
 It’s just a tweet that not even your parents will star.

-But “The Eight Oldest Food Carts in Kuala Lumpur” or “Malaysia’s Most Fascinating Hidden Religious Sites” are stories, and there’s definitely demand for them.
+But “The Eight Oldest Food Carts in Kuala Lumpur” or “Malaysia’s Most Fascinating Hidden Religious Sites” are stories, and there’s definitely

 That’s bad news because you must think more deeply about each story you write.
 It’s good news because it means you can get multiple stories and assignments from each stop on your itinerary if you know what you’re doing.

 Most travel writers can’t afford to pay admission to and buy drinks in every spot they might be assigned to write about.
 So you may have to get creative.